Low Carb Keto Tofu with Eggplant Noodles

 This marinated tofu recipe rules.
 Which makes sense because I based it on a great recipe for Tofu with Eggplant Noodles that I found on Ruled Me.
 It's yet another veggie based "noodle" recipe.
 These eggplant noodles are not likely to fool anyone, but they are very tasty all the same.
-They make for a lovely accompaniment to the tofu.
+And you know what they say about eggplant and tofu.

 Low Carb Tofu with Eggplant Noodles

 1 pound extra firm tofu

 1 tablespoon Powdered Swerve or equivalent powdered sweetener